code4it-dev/c4it-notes/content/article/2023/094-mongodb-healthcheck/index.md

 ---
-title: 'Health Checks in .NET: 2 ways to check communication with MongoDB'
+title: "Health Checks in .NET: 2 ways to check communication with MongoDB"
 date: 2023-03-07
 tags:
   - dotnet
   - MongoDB
 toc: true
 url: /blog/mongodb-healthcheck
 categories:
   - Blog
 summary: Health Checks are fundamental to keep track of the health of a system.
 How can we check if MongoDB is healthy?
 ---